Scarvy/readwise-to-apple-notes/README.md

 ### Export

-> ![NOTE]
+> [!NOTE]
 > When you first run the `export` command.
 The script will create a new folder in your Apple Notes labled "Readwise" if it does not exist.
 All highlights within a given book, article, document will be placed in the same note.
-See example blow.
+See example below.

 ![readwise-apple-note-example](/images/readwise-apple-note-example-v2.png)